- Understand what due diligence is

-Step 3 – develop your prioritized due diligence request list
+Step 3 – Develop your prioritized due diligence request list

-At our firm we have two different lists we use – one for initial discussions with buyers, and one we use for full due diligence.
+At our firm, we have two different lists we use – one for initial discussions with buyers, and one we use for full due diligence.
 As a buyer, develop your own prioritized list of items.
-First priority items are those than can help you quickly understand the business, its financials and future prospects.
+First priority items are those that can help you quickly understand the business, its financials, and future prospects.
 Second priority items might be specific risks that would materially impact valuation, and third priority items might be everything else on a typical diligence list.
 Prioritizing your list will help you manage the seller’s time as well – there is no bigger deterrent to a seller engaging in negotiations than to have a buyer with an unreasonably long initial diligence checklist.

-Step 4 – make your go/no-go decision
+Step 4 – Make your go/no-go decision

-Once you have completed Step 2 and have received your high priority diligence items, determine if you are ready to proceed with an offer and a transaction.
+Once you have completed Step 2 and have received your high-priority diligence items, determine if you are ready to proceed with an offer and a transaction.
 Assuming you are able to come to terms with a seller, then you are ready to proceed to Step 5.

-Step 5 – hire your team
+Step 5 – Hire your team

 For any transaction, it is unlikely you as a buyer (especially if you have not purchased a business before) will have all of the technical areas of expertise required to complete a full diligence review of the seller’s company.
 At a minimum, get outside legal counsel and a quality of earnings review firm.
-If your target company is asset intensive, consider an asset appraisal firm.
-If you target company relies heavily on IP, consider an outside firm to do a code evaluation.
+If your target company is asset-intensive, consider an asset appraisal firm.
+If your target company relies heavily on IP, consider an outside firm to do a code evaluation.
 You get the picture – your diligence team needs to focus on the areas most critical to a successful acquisition.

-Step 6 – manage the process
+Step 6 – Manage the process

-Sellers get frustrated when buyers are disorganized or do not coordinate all their team.
+Sellers get frustrated when buyers are disorganized or do not coordinate all their teams.
 Sellers hate answering questions multiple times and this frustration will lead to deal fatigue eventually which will not be productive for either party.

-Step 7 – identify, quantify and prioritize your list of diligence issues
+Step 7 – Identify, quantify and prioritize your list of diligence issues

 For most sellers, this is their first time through a diligence process, so a long list of things that are wrong with their business will turn them off.
 Run through your list – which items will impact valuation?
 Focus on those in your discussions with the seller if you intend to renegotiate the purchase price or terms.
 If you are not planning to renegotiate the purchase price, better to let these items sit or else the seller will be less excited about you as a buyer for just criticizing their business.
 If you have issues that need to be address during post-closing integration, get them prioritized as well so you can talk with the target company’s team about them following closing.